Does Folic Acid Affect Thyroid Levels? Understanding the Link

 Diet

-Foods containing good sources of folate:
+Foods containing good sources of folate include:

 • Leafy greens